Science Worth Saving! GoFundMe Captital Campaign

 Come Find 49 MILLION YEAR OLD Fossils!

-JOIN STONEROSE FOR A WEEKEND OF FUN, FACINATING FOSSILS
+STONEROSE CELEBRATES NATIONAL FOSSIL DAY, A WEEKEND OF FUN, FACINATING FOSSILS

-Friday is Kid’s day, when local schools bring their students for kid-centric activities.
+Friday was Kid’s day, when local schools bring their students for kid-centric activities.
+Dr. Bruce Archibald discusses insects with Curlew students.
+Republic and Curlew students also painted their interpretations of life during the Cenozoic Era.

 FOSSIL HUNT AT OUR EOCENE FOSSIL SITE